hschendel/aoc2024zig/README.md

 I failed miserably on part two.
 There is still a bug in my code, and I did not want to spend the whole day chasing it.

+## Day 07 - Bridge Repair

+Funny side note: Lazy thinker that I am, I implemented `concat` first using `std.fmt.allocPrint`, having to allocate and free.
+It was shockingly slow.